A switch statement is made up of case statements and if necessary a

 Type Assertions

-In a static language (one that uses type
+In a static language (one that uses type for everything), it’s hard to use

 data coming into the application that doesn’t have a type.
 One example is JSON